em-air/Grade12-CS-Finals-Project/README.md

 # Command Line Rock Paper Scissors and a Guessing Game with data visualization.

-A simple project for school.
+A simple project for high school finals.

 ## Screenshots